Clik here to hear the .vav sound of laughing kookaburra

 Another problem I’ve encountered were some JN5 reflections.

-Occasionally, particularly when using the tower view, you might see a
+Occasionally, particularly when using the tower view, you might see

 strip of green rough or sand in water.
-I’ve tried my best to eradicate them
+I’ve tried my best to eradicate

 all, but some proved stubborn and could not be completely removed.

-As it is, with the limited resources, I believe that I have succeeded in
+As it is, with the limited resources, I believe that I have succeeded

 creating a course that looks different to most other JN5 courses.
-It had to
+It

-look different, because the continent of Australia is so different to all
+look different, because the continent of Australia is so different

-other continents, its early separation from the rest of them made its flora
+other continents, its early separation from the rest of them made its

 and fauna evolve in a unique way.